apify/apify-cli/README.md

   $ apify secrets

 DESCRIPTION
+  Manages secret values for actor environment variables.

   Example:
   $ apify secrets:add mySecret TopSecretValue123

   Now the "mySecret" value can be used in an environment variable defined in ".actor/actor.json" file by adding the "@"
   prefix:

   {
   "actorSpecification": 1,
   "name": "my_actor",
   "environmentVariables": { "SECRET_ENV_VAR": "@mySecret" },
   "version": "0.1
   }

   When the actor is pushed to Apify cloud, the "SECRET_ENV_VAR" and its value is stored as a secret environment variable of the actor.
 ```

 _See code: [src/commands/secrets/index.js](https://github.com/apify/apify-cli/blob/v0.18.2/src/commands/secrets/index.js)_